Should you see a specialist for your clear aligner treatment?

 Verdict: Lingual braces are the closest to invisible as braces can get and are suitable for many complex movements.

 For the best and safest results, you should always see an orthodontist for any type of orthodontic treatment.
 Only a specialist orthodontist has completed an extra 3 years of full-time university training and has the knowledge and expertise to provide the best treatment outcomes.
-Check that you are seeing a specialist orthodontist or search by location for a specialist orthodontist near you here.
+Search our ASO database for specialist orthodontists in your area who can help provide you with more information about the best types of treatment for your smile.

 Note: All costs quoted above are estimates.
 The cost of your treatment will vary depending on the type of treatment you choose, the duration of your treatment, the number and cost of orthodontic appointments required and any additional appliances required to get your smile where it needs to be.